 Nauru is located in Australia and is known as the smallest island country in the world.
 Nauru is famous for mining and has received a large payment from Australia for its profits from mining, making it one of the richest nations in the world.
 In the 1990s, due to a corrupt government, Nauru transformed itself into a tax haven.
 Russian criminals took advantage of this situation and started laundering money through shell banks.
 Nauru did not authenticate banking customers and did not pursue the necessary questions.

-As a result, Nauru helped Russian criminals laundered an estimated $ 70 billion in 1998.
+As a result, Nauru helped Russian criminals launder an estimated $ 70 billion in 1998.
 In 2002, the U.S. treasury designated Nauru as a money-laundering state and imposed harsh sanctions to rival those settled in Iraq.
-Until 2005, Nauru passed anti-money laundering (AML) and tax haven laws with the help of the Financial Action Task Force (FATF).
+Until 2005, Nauru passed AML and tax haven laws with the help of the Financial Action Task Force (FATF).

 Bank of Credit and Commerce International (BCCI)